 Most of the grinding for low-level Ravenholdt reputation, through the end of Honored, takes place here.
 A short low-level quest area for Booty Bay reputation, and grinding for Bloodsail Buccaneers reputation, is also available.

-All players should use the portal to Dalaran Crater in Dalaran or one provided by a mage.
+All players should use a portal to Dalaran Crater provided by a mage.
 After arriving, travel southeast until you reach the east-west road and follow the road east to reach Arathi Highlands and the Syndicate grinding areas.
 Alliance players restricted to ground mounts should not pass through Thoradin’s Wall on the road, as there is a Horde outpost on the other side.
 Instead, follow the wall north to an unguarded break in the wall which you can use to reach Northfold Manor.

-Low level Alliance players should take a portal to Ironforge, then a flight to Refuge Pointe.
+Alliance players should take the portal to Ironforge, then a flight to Refuge Pointe.
 The Syndicate grinding areas are west and southwest of Refuge Pointe.

-Low level Horde players should take a portal or zeppelin to Undercity, then a flight to Galen’s Fall.
+Horde players should take the Orgrimmar portal or mage portal to Undercity, then a flight to Galen’s Fall.
 The Syndicate grinding areas are east and southeast of Galen’s Fall.